receiveMessage on the destination chain so the recipient doesn’t need destination-chain gas. Two finality modes are available:

 - Circle’s Forwarding Service calls

-MessageTransmitterV2.receiveMessageon the destination, minting native USDC to the receiver.
+MessageTransmitterV2.receiveMessageon the destination, minting native USDC to the receiver or forwarding it into HyperCore.
 The forwarding fee covers destination gas.

 User-Paid Fees